webgptorg/promptbook/README.md

 Executor is a simple async function that takes INPUT  PARAMETERs and returns OUTPUT PARAMETERs _(along with all intermediate parameters and INPUT  PARAMETERs = it extends input object)_.

-Executor is made by combining execution tools and prompt template pipeline library.
+Executor is made by combining execution tools and promptbook library.
 It can be done in two ways:

 -   From `PromptbookLibrary.getExecutor` method